 20. Acquisitions that target firms with promising innovation pipelines can raise questions about potential loss of innovation through a so-called killer acquisition.
 The term "killer acquisition," coined by Cunningham et al. (2021), refers to an acquisition in which an incumbent acquires an innovative target developing a competing product and subsequently terminates that product and/or its development, thereby eliminating future competition and reducing consumer choice.
-32 The Medtronic/Covidien merger is an example from the pharmaceutical industry that illustrates how mergers involving overlapping product development may attract the attention of a nascent competitor.
+32 The Medtronic/Covidien merger is an example from the pharmaceutical industry that illustrates how mergers involving overlapping product development may attract the attention of regulators concerned about the elimination of a nascent competitor.